[View Printable Version]

 DISTINGUISHING FEATURES OF THE CLASS

-Work involves responsibility for Enterprise Resource Planning (ERP) or other Enterprise software which includes the integration of software systems information across an organization, facilitating the flow of information among business functions within the organization.
+Work involves responsibility for the coordination of systems information across an organization, facilitating the flow of information among business functions within the organization.
 This position requires strong organizational skills and interpersonal skills in order to relate Information Technology concepts, products and services to the organizations user community.
 Work is assigned and reviewed by a direct supervisor through ongoing discussions.
 This position assigns personnel to projects and directs their activities; however, supervision is not a regular occurring function of this position.
 Does related work as required.

 TYPICAL WORK ACTIVITIES

-Coordinates and is responsible for the implementation of the Enterprise systems, including enhancement of already implemented modules.
+Coordinates and is responsible for the implementation of software systems, including enhancement of already implemented modules.

 Conducts user meetings for implementation and enhancement processes.